mjwconsult/uk.co.mjwconsult.recurmaster/README.md

 1. Currently you have to set `is_master` via the API.
 This needs to be done in a better way.
 1. Only allow linking to certain types of recurring contribution (based on payment processor type?).
 1. Don't allow recurring contributions with payment processors to be linked to masters?
+1. Calculate immediately - automatic or as option?